akhnos/spica-documentation/docs/concept/bucket.md

 Navigate to one of the Bucket's entries, look for the **History** button on the top right toolbar.
 Clicking on it will reveal the last 10 versions of the entry.
 Clicking the version numbers will only show that version of the data.
 If you intend to revert the entry to a certain point, just click on the revision number then hit the save button.

 ![Example Bucket](/img/docs/bucket/history.png)

+## Limitations

+Limitations are used to limit the Bucket's maximum number of documents.
+What comes after that limit is reached can be chosen; "Do not insert" or
+"Insert but delete the oldest".

 ## Real-time